TownsendBrown/IBM-Quantum-QASM-Runner/README.md

-# IBM Quantum QASM Runner
+# Qiskit QASM Runner for IBM Hardware and Simulators

 Vibe coded Python CLI tool to execute .qasm files on the IBM Quantum Platform.